gvwilson/sdxpy/src/binary/index.md

 which (for example) defined the value 231 to mean the character "ç".

-A standard that specifies how characters are represented in memory is called a [%g character_encoding "character encoding" %].
+A standard that specifies how characters are represented in memory is called a [%g character_encoding "character encoding" %], and the ANSI standard encoding only solved a small part of a large problem.
-Unfortunately,
-the encoding defined by the ANSI standard only solved a small part of a large problem.
 It didn't include characters from Turkish, Devanagari, and many other alphabets, much less the thousands of characters used in some East Asian writing systems.
 One solution would have been to use 16 or even 32 bits per character,